SEI2-jeddah/w10-d1-ruby-installfest/README.md

 ## Install rbenv and ruby (Mac and Ubuntu)

-Run `ruby-script.sh` from your terminal inside this repository.
+Run `sh ruby-script.sh` from your terminal inside this repository.

 ## For Windows